aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 # Description

 This page contains instructions for creating a deployment of Aqua CSP (Cloud native Security Platform) on an Amazon ECS EC2 cluster.
-It will deploy Aqua in single ECS cluster (All-In-One) with advance configurations like separate DB for Audit, SSL enablement for Aqua console, active-active mode.
+It will deploy all Aqua products in one ECS cluster (All-In-One) with advance configurations like separate DB for Audit, SSL enablement for Aqua console, active-active mode.

 For high availability, you must deploy Aqua on 2 availability zones (AZs).